-The Lecture in Life Sciences & Management was established by Decision Resources of Burlington, MA, under the guidance of its co-founders, Samuel C. Fleming, CEO 1989 – 2003, and Sarah W. Fuller, C’71, President 1989 – 2012.
-As a global leader in providing strategic information to the biopharmaceutical, medical device and health-insurance industries, Decision Resources epitomizes the philosophy behind the LSM program.
-The University is therefore honored to have the late Sarah Fuller and Sam Fleming as the sponsors of this annual lecture series, which brings leaders in the fields of science and business to Penn’s campus.
+The Sarah W. Fuller, CW’71, and Samuel Fleming Lecture in Life Sciences & Management was originally established as the Decision Resources Distinguished Lecture, named for the firm Decision Resources (now Clarivate) under the guidance of its co-founders, Samuel C. Fleming, CEO 1989 – 2003, and Sarah W. Fuller, C’71, President 1989 – 2012.
+As a global leader in providing strategic information to the biopharmaceutical, medical device and health-insurance industries, the firm they founded epitomizes the philosophy behind the LSM program.
+The University is therefore honored to have the late Sarah Fuller and the late Sam Fleming as the sponsors of this annual lecture series, which brings leaders in the fields of science and business to Penn’s campus.

 2019: Jack C. Chow, M.D., M.B.A., M.P.A.

 Former U.S. Ambassador, and Distinguished Service Professor